Serotonin: The Happy Hormone Produced In Our Gut

 Serotonin released within the gut has many effects locally, including regulating peristalsis, which is the normal rhythmic movement of the gut muscle that helps move contents along the way1,3.
 Serotonin also regulates digestive secretions and the perception of pain or nausea.
 Excessive serotonin production, as in the food poisoning example, can cause significant gastrointestinal distress.

-Depression is linked to lower than normal serotonin activity; a common medication class for depression known as selective serotonin reuptake inhibitors, or SSRIs, works by increasing the serotonin activity between neurons2 – but they are known to have gastrointestinal side effects.
-Due to this, studies have looked at using these medications for IBS, however only mixed results have been found.3,4.
+Depression is linked to lower than normal serotonin activity; a common medication class for depression known as selective serotonin reuptake inhibitors, or SSRIs, works by increasing serotonin activity between neurons 2 - but selective serotonin reuptake inhibitor are also known to have gastrointestinal side effects, and not just affect serotonin levels.
+Due to this, studies have looked at using these SSRI antidepressant medication options for IBS, however only mixed results have been found.
+3,4.

 Probiotics and Serotonin

-Research has established associations between gut microbes, digestive function, and mental wellbeing6,7.
-In irritable bowel syndrome, we tend to see lower levels of Lactobacillus strains versus healthy people3 whereas one study found that giving Lactobacillus acidophilus improved hypersensitivity5.
-Using a probiotic with Lactobacillus strains, such as Bio-K+, may help to regulate and restore a healthy community of Lactobacilli in the gut and improve digestive wellbeing.
+Research has established associations between gut microbes, digestive function, and mental wellbeing 6,7.
+In irritable bowel syndrome, we tend to see lower levels of Lactobacillus strains versus healthy people 3 whereas one study found that giving Lactobacillus acidophilus improved hypersensitivity 5 .
+Using a probiotic with Lactobacillus strains, such as the Bio-K+ probiotic drinkable, may help to regulate and restore a healthy community of Lactobacilli in the gut and improve digestive wellbeing.

 Fermentation end-products of Lactobacillus have also been found to increase the expression of SERT, which is important for the regulation of serotonin levels in the gut3.
 Many of the markers of depression are also known to be modifiable by gut microbes4.
 Probiotics have been shown effective in supporting a healthy mood, with one trial even demonstrating that probiotics were more effective than a common anti-depressant medication, although we are still in the early stages of research7.
 For this reason, a clinical strength probiotic such as Bio-K+ is one of my top strategies, along with a healthy, plant-rich diet, for nourishing a healthy gut-brain connection.